MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-bc.md

 #### Q3 How do I share the dashboard with others in my organization?

 You can share the dashboard with others in your organization *without sharing the underlying data* by publishing the insights in an app or as PDF or static file.
-See [Sharing the dashboard](#sharing-the-dashboard) for details.
+See [Share the dashboard](#share-the-dashboard) for details.

 #### Q4 Can I share the underlying dashboard dataset with others in my organization?